diathekez/diathekez/README.md

 <p align="left"> <a href="https://twitter.com/diathekez" target="blank"><img src="https://img.shields.io/twitter/follow/diathekez?logo=twitter&style=for-the-badge" alt="diathekez" /></a> </p>

-- 🔭 I’m currently working on a cat tracker web app.
+- 🔭 I’m working on a cat tracker web app.

 - 🌱 I’m currently learning: **PostgreSQL.**

-- 👯 I’m looking for a study buddy: **I'd like to have someone to pair program with.**
+- 👯 I’m looking for a study buddy: **I'd like to have someone to pair program with using Zed.**

-- 🤝 I’m looking for help with: **learning more about TypeScript.**
+- 🤝 I’m looking for help with: **learning more about TypeScript (refer to above).**

 - 👨‍💻 Some of my projects are available on [Behance](https://www.behance.net/gallery/145445631/Project-Portfolio-2021-2022)